sonictk/MARI-Extension-Pack/README.md

 Conflicts with previous Nodepack Versions
 -----------------

- With version 1.10 of this Nodepack the structure has been changed by moving all Nodes into aSubfolder /Shaders/.
+On version 1.10  of this Nodepack the structure has been changed by moving all Nodes into a Subfolder /Shaders/.
 If you have previous versions of the Nodes or FunctionLibraries installed they will conflict.